agronholm/typeguard/README.rst

   :target: https://coveralls.io/github/agronholm/typeguard?branch=master
   :alt: Code Coverage

+.. highlight:: python

 This library provides run-time type checking for functions defined with argument type annotations.

 The ``typing`` module introduced in Python 3.5 (and available on PyPI for older versions of Python 3) is supported.
 See below for details.

-There are two principal ways to use type checking, each with its pros and cons:
+There are three principal ways to use type checking, each with its pros and cons:

 #. calling ``check_argument_types()`` from within the function body:

+   * debugger friendly
-    debugger friendly but cannot check the type of the return value
+   * cannot check the type of the return value
+   * does not work reliably with dynamically defined type hints (e.g. in nested functions)
 #. decorating the function with ``@typechecked``:

-    can check the type of the return value but adds an extra frame to the call stack for every call to a decorated function
+   * can check the type of the return value
+   * adds an extra frame to the call stack for every call to a decorated function
+#. using ``with TypeChecker() as checker:``:

+   * eliminates boilerplate
+   * can be stacked/nested
+   * noninvasive (only records type violations; does not raise exceptions)
+   * does not work reliably with dynamically defined type hints (e.g. in nested functions)
+   * may cause problems with badly behaving debuggers or profilers

 If a function is called with incompatible argument types or a ``@typechecked`` decorated function returns a value incompatible with the declared type, a descriptive ``TypeError`` exception is